ReDI-School/js-berlin-2024-spring/README-teachers.md

 * If you have nodejs installed, run `node utils/newLesson.js`.
 * Upload the lesson as GitHub pull request
   * Note: It's perfectly ok to not be an expert in git / GitHub.
 You can also send your lesson to another teacher for uploading.
 Also check the "GitHub cheat sheet" below.
+* You can find the lessons from the last semester under `last-semester-lessons/` for inspiration.

 # How to test your lesson on your computer